What are the Tax Consequences of the NHR Regimes?

 There are two additional routes for TCNs to work and obtain residency in Malta.

 The Malta Startup Residence Programme targets founders and co-founders of innovative start-ups.
 Such individuals can relocate and live in Malta and can apply for a 3-year residency permit, together with their immediate family.
-It is possible to include Key Employees for the startup under this programme
+It is possible to include Key Employees for the startup under this route.

 TCNs can also apply for the Nomad Residency Permit, which is designed for individuals who wish to maintain their current job in another country, but legally reside in Malta and work remotely.